thoughtworks-jumpstart/guides/docs/backend-web-development/mongodb-basics.md

 ### Query

-To see how MongoDB’s query language works, let’s take a simple example involving posts and comments.
-Suppose you want to find all posts tagged with the term poli- tics having more than 10 votes.
+Let's say we have posts on a website.
+Suppose you want to find all posts tagged with the term politics having more than 10 votes.
 A SQL query would look like this:

 ```sql
 SELECT * FROM posts